Skip Navigation

 Promote the upgraded database as the primary database in your non-production environment to verify that your application is compatible with the new version.

-Testing a PostgreSQL Version Upgrade with pg:copy
+Testing with pg:copy

 The addons:create example follows the syntax for Heroku CLI v9.0.0 or later.
 If you’re on v8.11.5 or earlier, use the command: